+M. Piercings (updated August 2025)

-- M. Piercings - Boys are not permitted to wear earrings during school hours. - Piercings in other areas other than the ear (eyebrow, nose, tongue, etc...) is not permitted for any student. - □ Students are not permitted to cover piercings with band-aids. - N. Jewelry - Ornate or excessive jewelry is not permitted.
-This policy includes belt buckles, rings, necklaces, etc...
-All jewelry worn must be appropriate for a Catholic school. - 0.
-Facial Hair - Only seniors may sport a mustache but no other facial hair. - □ All male students must be cleanly shaven. - P. Hair Length and Color - □ Any hair style that is distracting to the learning environment is not permissible. - Hair must be worn above the collar of the shirt for boys. - □ Bangs may not cover the eyes. - Boys are not permitted to have ponytails or hair accessories (such as hair bands, bobby pins, etc.) - □ Hair must be a natural color.
-Hair that has been dyed an artificial color other than natural hair colors is not permitted.
+- Boys are not permitted to wear earrings during school hours. - Piercings in other areas other than the ear (eyebrow, nose, tongue, etc.) is not permitted for any student.
+This includes clear studs. - □ Students are not permitted to cover piercings with band-aids.

+N. Jewelry

+Ornate or excessive jewelry is not permitted.
+This policy includes belt buckles, rings, necklaces, etc. All jewelry worn must be appropriate for a Catholic school.

+O. Facial Hair

+- Only seniors may sport a mustache but no other facial hair. - □ All male students must be cleanly shaven.

+P. Hair Length and Color (updated August 2025)

+- □ Hair must be clean and well kept. - □ Any hairstyle that is nontraditional or distracting to the learning environment, including but not limited to: excessive length, spiked hair, razor cuts on the sides, back or top of the head, is not permitted. - □ Unnatural color dyes are not permitted. - □ Hair must be worn out of the face and eyes.
+Hair accessories must be kept to a minimum and must not be distracting to the learning environment.

+- □ Students in violation of the policies may be sent home until the situation is remedied at the discretion of the school administration. - □ All aforementioned policies and the acceptability of specific hairstyles and accessories are at the sole discretion of the school administration.

-- Q. Body Art - □ Tattooing, branding, ink drawings and other forms of body art are not permitted and may not be visible. - Boys may not paint their fingernails, nor wear any other make-up under any circumstance. - R. Other Dress Code Regulations - □ Sunglasses, bandanas, or scarves are not to be worn in the building at any time. - □ Chains attached to belts or hanging from pockets or belts are not permitted. - □ Any accessory (i.e. skull and crossbones) that is not in keeping with the Catholic identity of Holy Cross High School is never permitted. - S. Non-Uniform Days - □ Students must use proper discretion in choosing their attire for these days. - Clothes must not contain references to drugs/alcohol or other objectionable topics. - □ Shirts above the waistline are not permitted. - □ Sleeveless shirts are not permitted. - □ Shorts must be of proper length (no more than 4 inches above the knee). - □ No bare shoulders, bellies, or backs are permitted. - □ All clothes must be in good repair without tears or rips. - No yoga style pants or other tight fitting pants such as leggings or bicycle shorts are to be worn without a tunic length (mid-thigh) shirt or dress over top of them. - Caps, hoods and hats are not permitted in the building at any time. - □ Sweatbands are not permitted. - □ Flip flops, crocs, or other similar shoes are not permitted on out of uniform days. - T. Special Occasions
+Q. Body Art

+- □ Tattooing, branding, ink drawings and other forms of body art are not permitted and may not be visible. - Boys may not paint their fingernails, nor wear any other make-up under any circumstance.

+R. Other Dress Code Regulations

+- □ Sunglasses, bandanas, or scarves are not to be worn in the building at any time. - □ Chains attached to belts or hanging from pockets or belts are not permitted. - □ Any accessory (i.e. skull and crossbones) that is not in keeping with the Catholic identity of Holy Cross High School is never permitted.

+S. Non-Uniform Days

+- □ Students must use proper discretion in choosing their attire for these days. - Clothes must not contain references to drugs/alcohol or other objectionable topics. - □ Shirts above the waistline are not permitted. - □ Sleeveless shirts are not permitted. - □ Shorts must be of proper length (no more than 4 inches above the knee). - □ No bare shoulders, bellies, or backs are permitted. - □ All clothes must be in good repair without tears or rips. - No yoga style pants or other tight-fitting pants such as leggings or bicycle shorts are to be worn without a tunic length (mid-thigh) shirt or dress over top of them. - Caps, hoods and hats are not permitted in the building at any time. - □ Sweatbands are not permitted. - □ Flip flops, crocs, or other similar shoes are not permitted on out of uniform days.